VictorTaelin/Interaction-Type-Theory/README.md

 unchecked, and work is ongoing to explore, formalize and prove them rigorously.
 Take this as a
 brainstorm of ideas and no more than that.
-This approach could or (more likely) could not work, but exploring them may get us closer to answers.
+This approach could or (more likely) could not work, but exploring it may get us closer to answers.
 Come discuss these ideas in our [Discord](https://discord.gg/kindelia) server!**

 # Interaction Type Theory